 A visually appealing and engaging website is not an option anymore.
 The quality of your website is a reflection of your brand and professionalism.
-A poor quality site will directly affect your online presence, traffic, and conversions.
+A poor-quality site will directly affect your online presence, traffic, and conversions.

 Astonishingly, we see this happening quite frequently.
 Many small businesses skimp on web design by taking the DIY route or outsourcing it overseas.
 If you want your website to make an impact and a positive difference to your profits, you need to avoid the following 7 mistakes:

 If your website takes longer than 3 seconds to load, you can expect to lose your visitors.
-In fact, 47% of online users expect a website to load in 2 seconds or sooner.
+47% of online users expect a website to load in 2 seconds or sooner.
 On mobile devices, that number jumps to 53%.
 The faster your site loads, the better the user experience.

 Many aspects can affect the site load time, including large images, bulky plugins, and a slow web host.